paco0x/vscode-ai-rename/README.md

 `ai-rename` is a Visual Studio Code extension that leverages OpenAI's API to rename the symbol under cursor.

-It uses OpenAI's GPT-3 API to suggest and apply new names.
+It uses OpenAI's API to provide naming suggestions and apply new name automatically.

 ## How to use

 Install it at: [vscode Marketplace](https://marketplace.visualstudio.com/items?itemName=paco0x.ai-rename)

-An OpenAI API key with permissions to access the GPT-3 service is required before using.
+An OpenAI API key is required before using.
 For more information on how to get a key, visit [OpenAI's website](https://openai.com/api/).

 Set your OpenAI key to `"aiRename.openAiApiKey"` in your vs code `settings.json` or `Open Ai Api Key` on UI:

 ![key-config](./imgs/key-config.png)

-Then, you can simply use command `AI Rename: Rename` to generate the choices for the symbol under cursor, select an item and it'll rename it for you.
+Then, you can simply call `⌘+⇧+p` to call out the command palette, and use command `AI Rename: Rename` to generate the choices for the symbol under cursor, select an item and it'll rename it for you.

-You can bind this command to any shortcuts for convenience.
+You can bind this command to a shortcut for convenience.

 See the Demo: